 Data that is at rest is data that is being stored somewhere.
 When you store your data with a cloud storage service, your data will be at rest in the service’s servers.
 For that data to be secure, it must be protected from unauthorized access.
 This protection can be physical and procedural: the servers are in a secure location, with no unauthorized persons allowed access to it.
 Many cloud storage services offer this type of security.

 The problem with this type of security is that you need to trust the cloud service to keep your data secure.
 If their security procedures fail, or if someone breaks into their secure location, your data could be exposed.
+Even if the service does everything perfectly, local authorities can force them to provide access to your data in defiance of company policy.

 A more secure solution to the data at rest situation is to encrypt the data before storing it on the cloud servers.
 That way, the only people who can read the data are the ones that know how to decrypt the data sitting on the server.
 This is typically done using AES-256 or some similarly powerful encryption algorithm.